meteor/galaxy-docs/source/apm-make-your-app-faster.md

 ## A note on Publications

 You can follow the same process above for publications as well.
 However, instead of sorting with throughput, you need to sort with SubRate.
-You also can't use `this.unblock` inside publications by default.
+As of [v2.3](https://github.com/meteor/meteor/pull/11392) you can use `this.unblock` inside publications by default.

-But we've a [solution](https://github.com/meteorhacks/unblock) for that.